This shows you how to make simple English cucumber sandwiches.

 Afternoon tea is something that has been enjoyed by the British for years.
 It consists of sandwiches and cakes served with scones and of course, a nice cup of tea.
 But the cucumber sandwich is often the one that gets eaten first.

-I used to play cricket and during a day-long cricket match you will have standard breaks for lunch and, of course, a 20-minute tea break.
+I used to play cricket and during a day-long cricket match there are standard breaks for lunch and, of course, a 20-minute tea break.

 I remember our school matches when we would come into the dining hall for the tea break and a huge array of sandwiches and cakes would be waiting for us to dig into!

-Back then everyone would head for the chocolate and cream eclairs that were the prized tea items, but you knew if they went first, there would always be some cucumber sandwiches leftover!
+Back then everyone would try and grab the places with the chocolate and cream eclairs that were the prized tea items.
+But you knew if they went first, there would always be some cucumber sandwiches leftover!

 How to make cucumber sandwiches